gabeg805/CPU/README.md

 Documentation
 =============

-Program documentation, such as usage, can be found in the header of the program.
+Program documentation can be found in the header of the program.